Video and photography

 Creating videos and taking photos for TxDOT

 Video and photography should be captured to maximize use while still fulfilling the need.
-This means capturing video and photos at the high resolution or raw formats.
-Additionally, capturing subject imagery at varying depths and alternate orientations greatly increases the potential use of visual resources.
+This means capturing video and photos at high resolution or raw formats.
+Additionally, capturing subject imagery at varying depths and in vertical and horizontal orientations greatly increases use.

 Videography resources